JeffreyLuo333/SongOfStorms/README.md

 <img src="images/Part5.jpg" width="400" height="200">

 Good luck and have fun!!!!!
+Should you run into any issues, please feel free to contact us at jeffrey.luo333@gmail.com